NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 ### Technical explanation

-Plugins are discovered through a convention-based directory structure, such as the `%userprofile%/.nuget/plugins` folder on Windows.
+Currently, plugins are discovered through a convention-based directory structure, such as the `%userprofile%/.nuget/plugins` folder on Windows.
 CI/CD scenarios and power users can use environment variables to override this behavior.
 Note that only absolute paths are allowed when using these environment variables.